rfo909/CFT/doc/Doc.md

 someNode.sub("abc",someOtherNode)
 # when at someNode and one of the characters ("abc") are next character in input
 # string, then consume character, and move to that other node, which may of course
-# be the same node or some other node
+# be "someNode" (back-pointer) or some different node
 (2)
 someNode.sub("abc")
 # When no node parameter, an empty node is created, which "abc" points to from
 # someNode.
-The new node is returned
+The new node is returned.
 (3)
 someNode.sub(someOtherNode)
 # When creating libraries of reusable nodes, they always must define a set of